 If your skates are firmly fastened to your feet, you can control them with your conscious efforts.

 After their skates are on, kids will need to practice standing up.
 They should start by sitting back down and then using their hands to push themselves into a standing position.
 Once they're standing, they should find something to hold onto for balance.
-Once confident standing up, they can let go and try skating without holding onto anything.
+Once confident standing up, they can let go and get the roller skate wheels rolling without holding onto anything.

 How To Start Moving

 Now that your kid knows how to stand up on their beginner roller skates, it's time to learn how to start moving.
 To do this:

 - Have them stand up straight with their feet shoulder-width apart.